timo-reymann/chrooted-ftp/README.md

     # If NO_USER_FTP_POSTFIX is set, USER_FTP_POSTFIX is disabled and the user home directory is exposed over ftp
     # - USER_FTP_POSTFIX=/data
     # - NO_USER_FTP_POSTFIX=true

-    # - PUBLIC_HOST=custom-host.domain.tld # optional and only used for passive ftp, defaults to localhost
+    # optional and only used for passive ftp, defaults to 127.0.0.1
+    # - PUBLIC_HOST=custom-host.domain.tld
     ports:
+      # ftp control
+      - "21:21"
       # active ftp
-      - "21:21"
+      - "20:20"
-      # passive ftp ports, may differ if you configured them differently
+      # passive ftp ports, may differ if you configured them differently with PASSIVE_MIN_PORT_*
       - "10090-10100:10090-10100"
       # sftp
       - "2022:2022"
     volumes: